JKLee0717/Personal-Website/content/authors/admin/_index.md

 Joongkyu Lee is a Ph.D. candidate in the [Graduate School of Data Science](https://gsds.snu.ac.kr) at [Seoul National University](https://www.snu.ac.kr/), under the supervision of Prof. [Min-hwan Oh](https://minoh.io).
 He received MS in the Graduate School of Data Science under the supervison of Prof. [Min-hwan Oh](https://minoh.io) from Seoul National University, and BS in Industrial Engineering from Yonsei University.

-His primary research interests are in **sequential decision making, reinforcement learning, bandit algorithms, statstical machine learning** and their practical applications.
+His primary research interests are in **sequential decision making, reinforcement learning, bandit algorithms, statstical machine learning**, **optimization for machine learning** and their practical applications.
 His ultimate research goal is to develop algorithms that are both **theoretically provable** and **practically implementable**.